Ecconia/Ecconia-LogicWorld-Mods/DisableCollision/Readme.md

 Just drop the `DisableCollision` folder into your `GameData` folder.

-You will also need the two mods `HarmonyForLogicWorld` and `AssemblyLoader` for this mod to function.\
+You will also need the two mod `HarmonyForLogicWorld` for this mod to function.\
-You can find them in my mod collection (root folder).
+You can find it in my mod collection (root folder).

 ## Usage: